 The Center provides students with strategies to improve learning and study skills, and encourages students to become actively involved in the learning process.
-An intensive pre-entry orientation program and an early academic intervention program are services which are also offered to help students succeed in the college environment.
+An intensive Academic Support Program (ASP) which is an early academic intervention program is offered to help students succeed in the college environment.